 Unused multiples of the same or similar things constitute clutter.
-As you go through your day and week start looking inside your pantry, bathroom and other spaces to see how many similar items you have.
-If you find you have doubles or triples or mega multiples realize this is an easy area to declutter.
+As you go through your day look inside your pantry, bathroom and other spaces to see how many similar items you have.
+If you find you have doubles or triples or mega multiples this is an easy area to declutter.
 Throw out the multiples you no longer use.
-Being in a clutter free mind set means you practice the one in one out rule so you don’t collect multiples.

-You haven’t used it, worn it or crafted if for a very long time.
+You haven’t used it, worn it or crafted if for over a year.
 What are your time limits for keeping things you haven’t used?
 Is it six months, a year, two years or ten years?
-Make a decision as to how long you will keep things you don’t use.
-This includes craft items, clothing, dishes and sports equipment to name a few.
-Setting these time limits and letting go of things that you haven’t used in a long time is an easy way to let go of a lot of clutter.

-Do you own anything that is difficult, inefficient or unpleasant to use?
+Do you own anything that is difficult or unpleasant to use?
 Chances are you avoid using these items or being around them.
 Once your read this you may have an “aha” moment.
 This can range from garden equipment, to kitchen appliances, to kitchen tools, to difficult to clean clothing and toys for your kids.
-Becoming clutter free is all about making your life easier, so if an item makes your life more unpleasant or difficult let it go.

 Any piles are clutter.
 The trick is it will be a combination of things to throw out, need a home and to be put away.
 As you declutter and organize your home you will find the piles will quickly disappear.

 Permanently messy areas are clutter.
-This means that spaces within and without your home that are always messy are a good area to start to declutter, to let go of redundant items.
-A good question to ask is why these areas are so messy?
-Do you need more storage or are these items not being put back because they don’t have a home?
+The spaces within and without your home that are always messy are a good area to declutter.
+Do you need more storage or do you need to declutter.

-Feeling stuck, tired or overwelmed in certain spaces or around certain things indicates clutter.
+Feeling stuck, tired or overwhelmed in a space can mean clutter.
 Clutter makes functioning in your home more difficult and drains your energy.
-This may take the form of small tasks feeling like big tasks, feeling that becoming clutter free is impossible or not knowing where to go for clutter help.
-Which begs the question, is your clutter holding you back?
+This may take the form of small tasks feeling like big tasks.
 Clutter steals your time, eats up your energy and fills your mind with incompletes, messes and must do’s.